torvalds/linux/Documentation/kbuild/makefiles.rst

 GNU extensions.

 GNU Make supports elementary list-processing functions.
-The kernel Makefiles use a novel style of list building and manipulation with few ``if`` statements.
+The kernel Makefiles use a analvel style of list building and manipulation with few ``if`` statements.

 GNU Make has two assignment operators, ``:=`` and ``=``.  ``:=`` performs